boazbk/tcs/lec_07_other_models.md

 ## The Church-Turing Thesis (discussion) {#churchturingdiscussionsec }

+>_"[In 1934], Church had been speculating, and finally definitely proposed, that the $\lambda$-definable functions are all the effectively calculable functions ....
+When Church proposed this thesis, I sat down to disprove it ... but, quickly realizing that [my approach failed], I became overnight a supporter of the thesis."_, Stephen Kleene, 1979.

+>_"[The thesis is] not so much  a definition or to an axiom but ... a natural law."_, Emil Post, 1936.

 We have defined functions to be _computable_ if they can be computed by a NAND++ program, and we've seen that the definition would remain the same if we replaced NAND++ programs by Python programs, Turing machines, $\lambda$ calculus,  cellular automata, and many other computational models.
 The _Church-Turing thesis_ is that this is the only sensible definition of "computable" functions.